42paris/hall-voice/README.md

   - `cp config/config.ini.example config/config.ini`
 - Kafka:
   - The RPI must be in bocal's network so it can access Redpanda
-  - You messages must be JSONised like so
+  - You messages MUST be JSONised like so
     - `{"building":"<where>","firstname":"<name>","kind":"<in/out>","login":"<login>"}`
 - You can pre-fill the redis cache with
   - `goinfre-firstname-redis.py`